Smartlux/py232key/README.md

 # py232key

 This Python script reads data from a serial port, applies a regular expression to extract specific information, and simulates keystrokes based on the extracted data.
-It's useful for automating data entry from serial devices.
+It's useful for automating data entry from measuring devices with an RS-232 port, such as scales and balances.

 ## Features

 - Configurable serial port settings (port, baud rate, data bits, stop bits, parity)
-- Custom regex pattern for data extraction
+- Custom regex pattern for data extraction (extracts first number in each line by default)
 - Simulates keyboard input based on extracted data
-- Detailed error handling and logging

 ## Requirements